datacommonsorg/docsite/custom_dc/build_repo.md

 ---
 layout: default
-title: Building and Running a Local Repo
+title: Build and run a local repo
 nav_order: 5
-parent: Overview
+parent: Custom Data Commons
 ---

+## Build and run a local repo

 Data Commons provides two prebuilt images in the Google Artifact Registry that you can download to run in a Docker container: